Kristine W: 1991–2000: "Feel What You Want" – Stronger

-It was in Las Vegas that Kristine found success headlining her own show at the Las Vegas Hilton, winning the “Las Vegas Entertainer of the Year” award for several years.
+It was in Las Vegas that Kristine found success headlining her own show at the Las Vegas Hilton, winning the 'Las Vegas Entertainer of the Year' award for several years.
 After the Hilton tore down their 200-seat live venue and replaced it with a 500-seat nightclub in 1995, Kristine continued to perform for 2 to 3 shows per night, leading a 14-piece band.
 The act was called Kristine W's Come See the Music, and they performed until 1999, by which time their residency at the Vegas Hilton spanned 8 years in total.
 On June 28, 1999, the governor and entertainment director for the city of Las Vegas officially recognized Kristine as having performed more live shows at the Las Vegas Hilton than any other performer in its history, including Elvis Presley, and officially designated June 28 "Kristine W Day" in the state of Nevada.
-During her residency, the president of a British label called Champion Records heard Kristine W perform at the Hilton, which lead to the label signing the artist.
-She consequently traveled to London, a move Kristine has called “a leap of faith”, where she recorded her very first single “Feel What You Want” in a day.
+During her residency, the president of British label Champion Records heard Kristine W perform at the Hilton, which lead to the label signing the artist.
+She consequently traveled to London, a move Kristine has called "a leap of faith", where she recorded her first single "Feel What You Want" in a day.

-Released in 1994, her debut single quickly became a hit, receiving worldwide acclaim and becoming her first #1 on the Billboard Dance Club Songs chart in the U.S. “Feel What You Want” was also a massive success in the UK, reaching #1 on the Official Chart Company's Top 40 Chart.
+Released in 1994, her debut single quickly became a hit, receiving worldwide acclaim and becoming her first No. 1 on the Billboard Dance Club Songs chart in the U.S. "Feel What You Want" was also a massive success in the UK, reaching No. 1 on the UK singles chart.
 Kristine wrote the lyrics for the song in response to the passing of her stepfather, stating in an interview, “He was my mentor, really, and one of my heroes.
 And he died of an aneurysm really suddenly.
 So, that was really feeling his loss.
 That song just made me think about everything from religion to pollution to the planet.
 I wove a lot of things that I was feeling into that song.”
 Following the release of the single and subsequent interviews, many interviewers "butchered" Kristine Weitz' last name; it was therefore suggested by the president of the label she was signed to that she should instead go by Kristine W.